anoopsarkar/nlp-class/hw1.md

 explore additional improvements to improve your score.

-First, we will implement _retrofitting_ to combine the information about word senses from Wordnet in order to modify the default word vectors.
+First, we will implement _retrofitting_ to combine the information from an ontology (or lexicon) in order to modify the default word vectors.

 ### Retrofitting Word Vectors with Semantic Lexicons

-Information about word senses can be found in many semantic lexicons.
+Linguistic relations for words can be found in many semantic lexicons.
 The most widely used hand-curated semantic lexicon for the English language is the [Wordnet](https://wordnet.princeton.edu) ontology.